A phase-field approach to model evaporation from porous media: Modeling and upscaling: Upscaling: Periodic Homogenization

 \section{Upscaling: Periodic Homogenization}

 The phase-field model described in \hyperref[Sec:3]{Section 3} approximates the evolution of two phases in an arbitrary domain with an arbitrary number of phase transitions.
 Moreover, the phase-field model is a pore-scale model, which is defined in a very complex domain.
-Now in such a scenario, one is mainly interested in the average behavior of the system.
-As a consequence, we apply two-scale asymptotic expansion techniques to find effective equations and parameters at a larger scale, which does not experience the micro-scale properties, but still include their effect.
+Now in such a scenario, one is mainly interested in the averaged behavior of the system.
+As a consequence, we apply two-scale asymptotic expansion techniques to find effective equations and parameters at a larger scale, which does not experience the micro-scale properties but still includes their effect.

 Now we consider an idealized configuration where solid (grains) and pores are periodically distributed, which is usually referred to as a periodic porous medium.
-We assume that the phase-field model given in equations \eqref{ES2-3}--\eqref{ES2-4} is defined in such a medium.
+We assume that the phase-field formulation given in equations \eqref{ES2-1}, \eqref{ES2-3}, \eqref{ES2-4}, \eqref{ES2-6}, and \eqref{ES2-8} is defined in such a medium.
 Taking into account the effective behavior of the system, in the following we derive a macro (Darcy) scale model.
-Specifically, we consider a domain $\mathbb{D}$, which contains periodically distributed solid phase (grains), see \hyperref[F4]{Figure 4}.
-Note that $\mathbb{D}$ is the union of the grain space and void (pore) space for a porous medium.
+Specifically, we consider a domain $\mathbb{D}$, which contains periodically distributed solid phase (grains), see Figure \ref{F4}.
+Note that $\mathbb{D}$ is the union of the grain space and the void (pore) space for a porous medium.
 We assume that the grains are impermeable and does not react with the fluid phases; however, grains can exchange heat with the fluids to balance the total energy of the system.
-Therefore, the phase-field model given in equations \eqref{ES2-3}--\eqref{ES2-4} is only defined in the pore space of the domain $\mathbb{D}$.
+Therefore, the phase-field formulation described in equations \eqref{ES2-1}, \eqref{ES2-3}, \eqref{ES2-4}, \eqref{ES2-6}, and \eqref{ES2-8} is only defined in the pore space of the domain $\mathbb{D}$.
 Moreover, we assume that the pore space in $\mathbb{D}$ is connected.